-The Company has classified its accounts payable and accrued liabilities as other financial liabilities.
-Subsequent to initial recognition, accounts payable and accrued liabilities are measured at amortized cost using the effective interest rate method.
+The Company has classified its trade payable as other financial liabilities.
+Subsequent to initial recognition, trade payable are measured at amortized cost using the effective interest rate method.

 Regular purchases and sales of financial assets are recognized on the trade-date - the date on which the group commits to purchase the asset.